debitoor/express-timeout-handler/README.md

 Express timeout middleware that works in combination with any error middleware in express.

 Add a global timeouts to all your routes in express and add individual timeouts to specific routes.
-If a timeout happens an error will be passed to ``next`` callback in express, so that an error handler can act on the timeout.
-When the response ends, this modules disables all methods on the response object which might try and send something after the timeout happened.
+If a timeout happens an error will be passed to the ``next`` callback in express, so that an error handler can act on the timeout.
+After the error handler sends a response to the caller, this module will set a ``globalTimeout`` property on the response object to true and disable all methods on the response object which might try and send something after the timeout happened.

 	npm install --save express-timeout-handler